sammydigits/image_helper/README.md

 # image_helper
-Chrome extension to list images on page ordered by size (dimension)
+Chrome extension to list all images on current page, which are greater than 300 pixels wide